samwyse/wsgiwrapper/README.md

       -r PROCESS, --run PROCESS
                             The function to run when the form is submitted;
                             default is process.
+      -s GROUP, --skip GROUP
-      -x PREFIX, --prefix PREFIX
+                            Specific parser groups to skip when building the form -x PREFIX, --prefix PREFIX
-                            If set, adds prefixed "environ" and "start_response" to the wrapped application's arguments
+                            If set, adds prefixed "environ" and "start_response" properties to the wrapped application's arguments.
       -H HOST, --host HOST  The IP address to bind to the socket; default is 0.0.0.0.
       -P PORT, --port PORT  The port number to bind to the socket; default is 8080.
-      -s GROUP, --skip GROUP
-                            Specific parser groups to skip when building the form

-This choice is probably better during testing, as it uses wsgiref.simple_server.make_server to create a simple server.
+The other choice is to write a wrapper script to create an app object, which can be handed off to any WSGI-compliant server.

+    from wsgiwrapper import wsgiwrapper
+    import example

+    app = wsgiwrapper(
+        example.mk_parser)(),
+        example.process)